sendSMS-RO/sendsms-cscart/README.md

 ### a.
 When the status of an order change

-1. In the same window as above, click "Message templates"
+1. In the "Manage" window click "Message templates"

 2. Check the checkbox of the message you want to send and fit his template